Decomposition of Tensor Products of Modular Irreducible Representations for $SL_3$: the $p \geq 5$ case: Preliminaries

-for any $\lambda \in X_1$, where $w_0$ is the longest element in the Weyl group.
 This fact will be used repeatedly in the proof of our results.
-Note that any projective tilting module is also injective, since tilting modules are contravariantly self-dual, so the above module is projective, injective, and tilting, for any $\lambda \in X_1$.
+Any projective tilting module for $S(\pi)$ is also injective, since tilting modules are contravariantly self-dual, so the above module is projective, injective, and tilting, for any $\lambda \in X_1$.

-There is a twisted tensor product theorem for tilting modules, assuming that Donkin's conjecture \cite[(2.2) Conjecture]{Donkin:Zeit} is valid.
-(It is well known \cite[II.11.16, Remark 2]{Jantzen} that the conjecture is valid for all $p$ in case $G = \SL_3$.)
-For our purposes, it is convenient to reformulate the tensor product theorem in the following form.
-First we observe that, given $\lambda \in X^+$ satisfying the condition